The Quest For Clean Indoor Air: 5 Ways to Achieve the Goal

 Without the right equipment, it can seem impossible to improve the air in your house.
 One of the dangers of dirty air is the impact it could have on your health.

 Multiple studies have linked poor air quality to various diseases such as lung cancer and heart disease.
-The air you breathe in your house could carry various irritants and allergens such as dust and mold spores.
+The air you breathe in your house could carry various irritants and allergens, such as dust and mold spores.

 Air sanitizer helps, but it isn’t a permanent solution.
 And air purifiers can cost a lot of money.
 Here are some ways to clean the air in your home without breaking the bank.